facfelipe/laravel-inertia-sample/README.md

 - **Performance Optimization**: Query optimization and caching
 - **Modern Build Pipeline**: Vite 6.2 with HMR and optimized builds

+## 🔐 User Role System & Authorization

+This application demonstrates **enterprise-level authorization** using Laravel's policy system with a **role-based access control (RBAC)** implementation.
+The system showcases how to implement granular permissions in a medical environment.

+### 👥 User Roles

+#### **Staff Role** 👨‍💼
+- **Permissions**: General medical record management
+- **Can do**:
+  - View all medical records
+  - Create new medical records
+  - Edit patient information and symptoms
+  - Update notes and general record data
+  - Delete medical records
+- **Cannot do**:
+  - Start or finish consultations
+  - Update diagnosis and treatment fields
+  - Access doctor-only functionality

+#### **Doctor Role** 👩‍⚕️
+- **Permissions**: Full medical authority
+- **Can do**:
+  - Everything staff can do, plus:
+  - Start consultations (Pending → Attending)
+  - Complete consultations (Attending → Finalized/Needs Follow-up)
+  - Update diagnosis and treatment fields
+  - Access all medical functionality

+### 🔄 User Role Switching (Demo Feature)

+For **demonstration purposes**, the application includes a **user role switcher** in the header that allows you to experience the system from different user perspectives.

+The system includes two pre-seeded users:
+- **Staff User** (staff@example.com) - Limited permissions
+- **Dr. Smith** (doctor@example.com) - Full permissions

+You can switch between roles to see how the UI adapts:
+- Buttons appear/disappear based on permissions
+- Form fields become disabled for restricted users
+- Different workflows become available

 ## 📸 Screenshots

 ### Multi-Step Medical Form